HazDu/Arcader/README.md

 ## 🤔 What is Arcader?

-A simple UI for DIY arcade machines with coin slots
+A simple UI for DIY arcade machines with or without coin slots

 ## 🚀 Getting Started